centreon/centreon-archived/doc/en/api/clapi/import_export.rst

 Export
 ------
 At some point, you might need to export all of the object configuration parameters into a plain text file, either for synchronizing or backuping purpose.

+The following items will not be exported:

+* Escalation
+* ACL (ACL Groups, ACL Resources, ACL actions)
+* LDAP settings
+* Global Centreon settings

 This export feature is ran like this::

   [root@centreon ~]# ./centreon -u admin -p centreon -e > /tmp/clapi-export.txt